 Under your kitchen sink, there’s a maze of pipes.
 There are gaskets, washers, and slip nuts.
 If you want a simple appreciation for what’s under your sink, take a look.
 Connected to the strainer is a tailpiece.
 That tailpiece connects with a trap adapter, a P-trap, and other PVC pipes.

 Water supply lines connect to your sink.
 If you happen to notice a leak coming from these lines, find your water shut-off valve and turn it.
 Any water leaking from the pipes under your strainer is an indication of a loose connection or broken pipe.
-Either way, you shouldn’t hesitate to call a 24 hour plumbing service near me.
+Either way, you shouldn’t hesitate to call an emergency plumbing service near me.

 What to Look for in a New Kitchen Sink Plumbing Kit